Lanvin makes a comeback at designer’s debut show in Paris

-PARIS — After several years in the creative wilderness, Lanvin is back on form.
+PARIS — After several years in the creative wilderness, Lanvin has made a comeback.

 There was a palpable sense of relief — as well as praise — as noisy applause erupted at the end of the French couture house’s catwalk show Wednesday, a debut from Bruno Sialelli, Lanvin’s fourth designer in four years.